 How to Start Selling Weed

 First of all, you will need a few materials.
-You’ll need a scale so that you can properly measure out your product.
+You’ll need a scale so that you can properly measure out your weed.
 No matter how good you think you might be, trust me, you are not good enough to “eyeball it.”
 Your customers will not put up with that, and you will be accused of shorting them, which is a stigma that no weed dealer wants.

 Next, you will need baggies to sell your weed in.
 A regular plastic sandwich bag will do, but some dealers like to get creative and pack their goods in decorative bags, which is fine, of course.
 This will only make you more memorable.
 Those hundreds of plastic tubes that you have from your many trips to the dispensary make great containers too, as they are more smell proof than plastic bags.